Last Updated on October 8, 2021 by Admin

 A global Demand for Construction Project Manager

-The Project Management Institute’s (PMI) latest report has identified a rocketing global demand for project management talent across a number of project-oriented sectors, including construction.
+The Project Management Institute’s (PMI) latest report has identified a rocketing global demand for project management talent across several project-oriented sectors, including construction.

 Across all the countries analyzed, which includes the five we’ve looked at here, the report predicts more project manager positions in the manufacturing and construction sectors than any other – 9.7 million to be exact.